davidrusu/hashseq/README.md

 | insert | O(n) | O(n)  |
 | remove | O(n) | O(1)  |

-We can likely improve these with some clever indexing strategies
+This is still a WIP, I think we can improve these substantially with some clever indexing strategies

 ## Design